Description of Program

 Information regarding the Certified Diabetes Educator national certification exam can be obtained at http://www.ncbde.org/

 This program is designed for English-speaking nurses, advanced practice registered nurses, pharmacists, physicians, physician assistants and other healthcare practitioners who are interested in the concepts and best practices in diabetes management.

 The content is divided into modules.
 Each module utilizes instructor outlines, audio/video recordings, reading assignments, articles, web resources, case studies to augment the learning process.
 These methods provide the participant with flexibility in completing assignments and interacting with the faculty.
 Each module has accompanying study guide(s) with questions (such as multiple choice, essay) for participants to submit to faculty.
 Interaction with faculty may occur as feedback to study guides, within discussion boards, or via email.
 The modules cover normal physiology, pathophysiology, patient assessment, diagnostic tests, diagnosis, lifestyle interventions, pharmacology and acute and chronic complications.

-The purpose of this program is to enable the learner to incorporate current guidelines and best practices into the management of patients with diabetes mellitus.
+The learning outcome of this program is to enable the learner to incorporate current guidelines and best practices into the management of patients with diabetes mellitus through interprofessional collaborative practice.

 At the conclusion of this program, the participant will be able to:

 The content is delivered asynchronous via the online learning management system, Blackboard.
 The internet provides an opportunity for interaction with program faculty while in the comfort of learning in your own home and office.
 Program staff are available during business hours by phone or email to assist participants with technical issues or concerns.